basimilch/basimilch-app/README.md

 We use the testing setup suggested in the [Advanced testing setup] section of the [Rails Tutorial Book] mentioned above.
-This setup includes color enhanced representation of test results (with `minitest reporters`), a `backtrace silencer` configuration and the usage of `Guard` for automatic test execution of file changes.
+This setup includes color enhanced representation of test results (with [`minitest`] reporters), a `backtrace silencer` configuration and the usage of `Guard` (with [`guard-minitest`]) for automatic test execution of file changes.

-Once everything is set up as described in the tutorial, you can run `Guard` at the command line as follows:
+Once everything is set up as described in the mentioned section of the [Rails Tutorial Book], you can run `Guard` at the command line as
+follows:

 ``` bash
 $ bundle exec guard
 ```

 The rules in the corresponding [`Guardfile`] are seeded with the content of [Listing 3.42] of the [Rails Tutorial Book].
 For example, the integration tests automatically run when a controller is changed.
 To run all the tests, hit `return` at the `guard>` prompt.
 As mentioned in the [Rails Tutorial Book], this may sometimes give an error indicating a failure to connect to the Spring server.
 To fix the problem, just hit return again.
 To exit `Guard`, press `Ctrl-D`.

 The [Rails Tutorial Book] mentions also following hint: